User guidance: how to provide meaningful feedback to users

 Creating a new experience users are not familiar with is a challenge.
 By adding friction to our identity verification experience, we took the risk to see users drop-off.
 By ensuring a robust process that guides them along the way, that provides feedback and control at key moments, we crafted an experience that people trust.

-❤️ Thank you Rae and Sérgio for helping me making this post better.
+❤️ Thank you Rae and Sérgio for helping me make this post better.